We are pleased to invite you to our International & Travel Group Seminar on Thursday, 23rd February 2023 at 16:00.

 Spencer Turner

-Spencer’s practice encompasses the full range of Chambers’ expertise.
-He specialises in sports disputes, personal injury, industrial disease, international and travel and clinical negligence claims.
-He is ranked in all of these practice areas in the legal directories where he is described as “great” with “impressive advocacy”, “already having developed a practice that exceeds his seniority”, “absolutely superb”, and “thorough, professional and well-liked by clients”.
+The legal directories recognise Spencer’s expertise across a broad range of practice areas where he is ranked as a ‘rising star’ or ‘up and coming’ in personal injury, industrial disease, insurance fraud, international personal injury, clinical negligence and sports law.
+They variously describe him as “great” with “impressive advocacy”, “already having developed a practice that exceeds his seniority”, “absolutely superb”, and “thorough, professional and well-liked by clients”.

 View full profile